lfnothias/vm-NAP/README.md

 ### vm-NAP web-app (cloud-based)

 Click on the following link to launch the vm-NAP web-app.
 Note that this is a streamlit temporary instance with limited ressources.
+For better performance or larger projects, please install and use it locally.

 ### Local installation

 Install locally in conda with:

 >Download the present repository.
+Use git clone or download manually.

 >In the terminal, navigate to the repository folder.

 > Install the environment with:
-`conda env create --file environment.yml`
+`conda env create --file environment_local.yml`

 > Initiate the environment:
 `conda activate vm-NAP`